rea1shane/lego-docker-helper/README.md

 # [Lego](https://github.com/go-acme/lego) Docker helper

-Use Docker label to determine which certs should be deployed to which containers and deploy them via the Docker client.
+Use Docker label to determine which certificates should be deployed to which containers and deploy them via the Docker client.

 No changes were made other than installing `docker-cli` and [`helper.sh`](https://github.com/rea1shane/lego-docker-helper/blob/main/helper.sh) on the original image.
 See [Dockerfile](https://github.com/rea1shane/lego-docker-helper/blob/main/Dockerfile).